Jaweria-Tahir/AI-ML/README.md

 # Machine Learning Internship

-This repository contains my daily learning tasks, notes, implementations, and projects completed during my Machine Learning Internship.
+This repository contains my notes, implementations, and projects completed during my Machine Learning journey.
 It serves as a record of my learning journey, documenting the concepts I studied, the practical skills I developed, and the projects I built throughout the internship.

 ---